 My entire management plan, which spans six thousand years, consists of three phases, or three ages: first, the Age of Law; second, the Age of Grace (which is also the Age of Redemption); and finally, the Age of Kingdom.
 My work in these three ages differs according to the nature of each age, but at each stage it accords with man’s needs—or rather, it varies according to the tricks that Satan employs in My war against it.
 The purpose of My work is to defeat Satan, to make manifest My wisdom and omnipotence, to expose all Satan’s tricks and thereby to save all of humanity, which lives under its domain.
 It is to show My wisdom and omnipotence while at the same time revealing the hideousness of Satan.
 Moreover, it is to teach My creations to discriminate between good and evil, to recognize that I am the Ruler of all things, to see clearly that Satan is humanity’s foe, the lowest of the low, the evil one, and to make the difference between good and evil, truth and falsehood, holiness and filth, greatness and baseness, as clear as day.
-This way, ignorant humanity may bear witness to Me that it is not I who corrupt humanity, and only I——can save humanity, can bestow upon them things for enjoyment; and they may come to know that I am the Ruler of all things and Satan is merely one of My creations, which later turned against Me.
+This way, ignorant humanity may bear witness to Me that it is not I who corrupt humanity, and only I—the Creator—can save humanity, can bestow upon them things for enjoyment; and they may come to know that I am the Ruler of all things and Satan is merely one of My creations, which later turned against Me.
 My six-thousand-year management plan is divided into three stages in order to achieve the following effect: to allow My creations to be My witnesses, to know My will, to see that I am the truth.
 Thus, during the initial work of My six-thousand-year management plan, I did the work of the law, which was the work of Jehovah leading the people.
 The second stage was to begin the work of the Age of Grace in the villages of Judea.
 Jesus represents all the work of the Age of Grace; He was incarnated and crucified, and inaugurated the Age of Grace.
 He was crucified in order to complete the redemptive work, to end the Age of Law and begin the Age of Grace, and so He was called the “Supreme Commander,” the “Sin Offering,” the “Redeemer.”
 Thus the work of Jesus differed in content from the work of Jehovah, though they were the same in principle.
 Jehovah began the Age of Law, established the home base, the birthplace, of His work on earth, and issued the commandments; these were His two accomplishments, which represent the Age of Law.
 Jesus’ work was not to issue commandments, but to fulfill the commandments, thereby heralding the Age of Grace and concluding the Age of Law which lasted two thousand years.
 He was the trailblazer, ushering in the Age of Grace, yet redemption remained the core of His work.
 And so His accomplishments were also twofold: opening up a new age, and completing the redemptive work through His crucifixion.
 Then He departed.
 At that point, the Age of Law came to an end and mankind entered into the Age of Grace.

 Jesus’ work was done in accordance with the needs of man in that age.
 His task was to redeem humanity, to forgive them of their sins, and so all His disposition was one of humility, patience, love, piety, forbearance, mercy, and lovingkindness.
 He blessed humanity richly and brought them grace in abundance, and all things for enjoyment: peace and happiness, Jesus’ tolerance and love, His mercy and lovingkindness.
 In those days, all that man encountered was an abundance of things to enjoy: His heart was at peace and reassured, his spirit was consoled, and he was sustained by the Savior Jesus.
 That he could gain these things was a consequence of the age in which he lived.
 In the Age of Grace man had been corrupted by Satan, and so the work of redeeming all humanity required an abundance of grace, infinite forbearance and patience, and even more, an offering adequate to atone for humanity’s sins.
 What people saw in the Age of Grace was merely My sin offering for humanity, Jesus.
 And they knew only that God could be merciful and forbearing, saw only Jesus’ mercy and lovingkindness.
 This was because they lived in the Age of Grace.
 So before they could be redeemed, they had to enjoy much grace that Jesus bestowed on them; only this was beneficial to them.
 This way, they could be forgiven of their sins through their enjoyment of grace, and could have the chance to be redeemed through enjoying Jesus’ forbearance and patience.
 Only through Jesus’ forbearance and patience were they capable of receiving forgiveness and enjoying the abundance of grace bestowed by Jesus—just as Jesus said, “I have come not to redeem the righteous but sinners, allowing their sins to be forgiven.”
 If Jesus had been incarnated with the disposition of judgment, curse, and intolerance of man’s offenses, then man would never have had the chance to be redeemed, and would have remained forever sinful; and so the six-thousand-year management plan would have progressed no farther than the Age of Law.
 The Age of Law would have gone on for six thousand years, man’s sins would have grown greater in number and more grievous, and the creation of humanity would have been for naught.
 Men would only have been able to serve Jehovah under the law, but their sins would have exceeded those of the first created humans.
 The more Jesus loved mankind, forgiving them of their sins and giving them enough mercy and lovingkindness, the more mankind was capable of being saved, called the lost lambs that Jesus bought back at a great price.
 Satan could not meddle in this work, because Jesus treated His followers as a loving mother treats the infant in her arms.
 He did not grow angry at them or despise them, but was full of consolation; He never got furious among them, but forbore with their sins and turned a blind eye to their foolishness and ignorance, such that He said, “Forgive others seventy times seven times.”
 So His heart reformed the hearts of others, and in this way did the people receive forgiveness through His forbearance.